TheWolfpacker - The Wolfpacker daily newsstand: Jan. 25

 Headlines

+• The Wolfpacker — NC State women’s basketball gets revenge on UNC

-• The Wolfpacker — Quick hits from NC State’s loss at Georgia Tech
+• The Wolfpacker — Three-star defensive end Claude Larkins joins NC State’s class

-• Associated Press — NC State out of sync in 64-58 loss at Georgia Tech

-• Raleigh News & Observer — Three steps forward, one step back for the Wolfpack
+• Raleigh News & Observer — Redemption in Raleigh as Wolfpack women avenge earlier loss to UNC

-• Raleigh News & Observer — Triple trouble.
-James Banks and Georgia Tech edge NC State.
-Again.
+• Raleigh News & Observer — Who’s healthier?
+Injuries to play a role in first UNC and NC State matchup

-• Technician — Freddie Aughtry-Lindsay rounds out staff as new nickels coach

-• Technician — NC State men’s basketball needs to take advantage of Heels down year

-• GoPack.com — Red out: Pack hosts rival North Carolina on ESPN’s Big Monday
+• Burlington Times-News — Tar Heels, Wolfpack in search of good times

+• Burlington Times-News — ACC women: Wolfpack avenges loss to Tar Heels; Wake Forest, Duke win

+• Technician — Pack women’s tennis sweeps Florida, advances to ITA nationals

+• GoPack.com — No. 8 NC State earns 76-68 home victory over rival UNC

+• GoPack.com — No. 17 Wolfpack defeats No. 23 Virginia to secure ITA Indoor Championship spot

-• GoPack.com — No. 8 NC State advances to ITA Kick-Off final
+• GoPack.com — No. 8 Pack sweeps Gators to advance to ITA National Indoor Team Championships

 Tweets of the day